 As a tropical island, Tioman’s main safety concerns relate to sun safety and water safety.
 We’d also recommend exercising caution around wild animals and sealife.
 In particular, take care around monkeys and don’t leave food around as that will attract them.
 Additionally, ensure you have protection from insect bites.
 Sandflies are an annoyance on the island as their bites can be quite itchy.

-We spent around 4 months travelling extensively through Malaysia over two separate trips.
+We have spent around 4 months travelling extensively through Malaysia over two separate trips.
 In our experience the country is extremely safe.
-Malaysia ranks 18th safest country on the Global Peace Index (as at 2022).
+Malaysia ranks 19th safest country on the Global Peace Index (as at 2023).
 As with any country, there are good areas and bad areas.
 Watch out for pickpockets and bag snatching particularly at crowded tourist attractions.
 In particular, when eating out don’t leave your bag, phone or wallet on the table or next to you where someone can quickly grab it and run away.
 Instead keep your belongings physically attached to you at all times.
 Make sure no-one is watching whenever you are entering pin codes and never lose sight of your credit card when making a purchase.

-General safety considerations in Malaysia
+Malaysia travel guide: General safety considerations in Malaysia

 Other general safety considerations for travel in Malaysia:

-• Drinking water – tap water in Malaysia is not generally safe to drink.
+- Drinking water – tap water in Malaysia is not generally safe to drink.
 Tap water is usually treated, but pipes may be old.
 Therefore most locals boil their water or use a water filter.

-• Mosquitoes – mosquito borne illnesses are a significant risk in Malaysia, particularly dengue, Zika and chikungunya.
+- Mosquitoes – mosquito borne illnesses are a significant risk in Malaysia, particularly dengue, Zika and chikungunya.
 Malaysia is in the pre-elimination phase of malaria.
-While malaria is a greater risk in Malaysian Borneo, there have also been cases on the Malaysian peninsula.
+While malaria is more of a risk in Malaysian Borneo, there have also been cases on the Malaysian peninsula.
 Take precautions to avoid mosquito bites.

-• Altitude sickness – Malaysia has areas of high altitude and therefore altitude sickness risk.
+- Altitude sickness – Malaysia has areas of high altitude and therefore altitude sickness risk.
 If you visit high altitude areas in Malaysia, allow sufficient time to acclimatise.
 If you experience signs of altitude sickness, including headache, nausea or vomiting, dizziness, tiredness, loss of appetite or shortness of breath, get help immediately.

-• Road safety – Road accidents are a significant risk in Malaysia.
+- Road safety – Road accidents are a significant risk in Malaysia.
 While road conditions in Malaysia are generally very good, traffic is often very heavy.
 Furthermore drivers in Malaysia tend to speed up rather than slowing down for amber lights.
 We also found that roads in Malaysia are not typically built with pedestrians in mind, and footpaths often stop unexpectedly in busy areas.

-• Water safety – take care when swimming as currents and waves may be stronger than you expect.
+- Water safety – take care when swimming as currents and waves may be stronger than you expect.

-• Earthquakes – Malaysia experiences both regional and local earthquake activity.
+- Earthquakes – Malaysia experiences both regional and local earthquake activity.
 In an earthquake, stay away from glass, windows, outside doors and walls and anything that could fall.
 If inside, get under a table, desk or solid furniture and hang onto it.
 Cover your head and torso to protect from falling objects.
 If outside, stay outside and go to an open area away from buildings.

-• Sun safety – Exposure to the sun can have adverse short-term and long-term effects on the skin, eyes and immune system.
-Sun protection such as sunscreen, a hat and sunglasses is very important to ensure you don’t get burnt.
+- Sun safety – Exposure to the sun can have adverse short-term and long-term effects on the skin, eyes and immune system.
+Wear sun protection such as sunscreen, a hat and sunglasses.

-• Dogs – rabies from rabid dog bites is a risk in Malaysia.
+- Dogs – rabies from rabid dog bites is a risk in Malaysia.
 For more on dog safety while travelling, check out this video.

 As with any destination, take all of your normal safety precautions.